ikuwow/PatchMatch/README.md

 PatchMatch algorithm for MATLAB.
 I referenced mostly [1].
 (not "generalized" version.)

 It is only for grayscale image!
-Modification of color image is future work.
+Modification of color image is future work #3.

+.mex file (C++ codes) are not included.
+This is implemented for MATLAB only.
+Though .mex or C++ is much faster then MATLAB and PatchMatch algorithm is a little hard to parallelize, we have no intention of implementing in .mex or C++.

 References
 -------